top of page

 Managing Partner - DC Office

-• For over 20 years, Angelina has been dedicated to protecting Tribal interests as an attorney and consultant in critical areas of sovereignty, self-determination and jurisdiction, including Indian education, protection of cultural and historic resources, taxing and regulatory authority, and hunting, fishing and gathering rights.
+• Angelina is the Managing Partner of Skenandore Wilson LLP.
+For over 20 years, Angelina has been dedicated to protecting Tribal interests as an attorney and consultant in critical areas of sovereignty, self-determination and jurisdiction, including Indian education, protection of cultural and historic resources, taxing and regulatory authority, and hunting, fishing and gathering rights.
 She works closely with Tribal governments and organizations to analyze Tribal management needs, create codes and policies that reflect Tribal goals, and develop innovative solution-based strategies.

 She has been an advocate for Tribes under the Indian Child Welfare Act, National Environmental Policy Act, Clean Water Act, National Historic Preservation Act, Tribally Controlled School Act, and other federal statutes and regulations.
 With a team of attorneys, Angelina successfully defeated a proposed metallic sulfide mine that would have impacted Tribal waters, wild rice beds, and air quality.